shenwei356/LexicMap/README.md

 Wei Shen and Zamin Iqbal.
 (2024) LexicMap: efficient sequence alignment against millions of prokaryotic genomes. bioRxiv. [https://doi.org/10.1101/2024.08.30.610459](https://doi.org/10.1101/2024.08.30.610459)

+## Limitations

+- The queries need to be longer than 100 bp.
+- LexicMap is slow for batch searching with more than hundreds of queries.
+While, there are [some ways to improve the search speed of lexicmap search](http://bioinf.shenwei.me/LexicMap/tutorials/search/#improving-searching-speed), such as keeping the top N genome matches via `-n/--top-n-genomes` or storing the index on SSD.

 ## Terminology differences